eiffel-community/eiffel/eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md

 ### data.image
 __Type:__ String
 __Required:__ No
-__Description:__ A string identifying e.g. a [Docker](https://www.docker.com/) image.
-While not a perfect description of an environment, in many cases it is both sufficient and conducive.
+__Description:__ A string identifying e.g. a [Docker](https://www.docker.com/) image that defines this environment.
+Use of this member is discouraged.
+Prefer using the less ambiguous RUNTIME_ENVIRONMENT link type.

 ### data.host
 __Type:__ Object